Arkansas Car Insurance Quotes

 What Are the Mandatory Car Insurance Requirements in Arkansas?

-- $25,000 to cover the medical treatment or funeral expenses of one person involved
+- $25,000 for medical treatment or funeral expenses of one person involved

-- $50,000 to cover treatment for injuries or deaths if two or more persons are involved
+- $50,000 for medical treatment or funeral expenses if two or more persons are involved

 What Is the Penalty for Driving Without Insurance in Arkansas?

-What Factors Does Arkansas Law Allow in Determining Your Premiums?
+What Factors Does Arkansas Car Insurance Law Allow in Determining Your Premiums?

 - Marital status